PolavarapuGirish/se24ucse177_AI-Assignment-4/Q1_MapColouring_Australia/Q1_README.md

 Map Coloring Problem using CSP (Australia)

+Overview

 The Map Coloring Problem is a classic example of a Constraint Satisfaction Problem (CSP) in Artificial Intelligence.
 The objective is to assign colors to regions on a map such that no two adjacent regions share the same color.

-In this project, we solve the map coloring problem for the seven principal states and territories of Australia using a backtracking-based CSP approach.
+This project solves the map coloring problem for the seven principal states and territories of Australia using a backtracking-based CSP approach.

-⸻

 Regions Considered
 	•	WA (Western Australia)
 	•	NT (Northern Territory)
 	•	Q (Queensland)